Lock Escalation (Database Engine)

 The SELECT statement triggers lock escalation while it is retrieving rows from TableA and before it has accessed TableC.

 If lock escalation succeeds, only the locks held by the session on TableA are escalated.
 This includes both the shared locks from the SELECT statement and the exclusive locks from the previous UPDATE statement.
 While only the locks the session acquired in TableA for the SELECT statement are counted to determine if lock escalation should be done, once escalation is successful all locks held by the session in TableA are escalated to an exclusive lock on the table, and all other lower-granularity locks, including intent locks, on TableA are released.

 No attempt is made to escalate locks on TableB because there was no active reference to TableB in the SELECT statement.
-Similarly no attempt is made to escalate the locks on TableC are not escalated because it had not yet been accessed when the escalation occurred.
+Similarly no attempt is made to escalate the locks on TableC, which are not escalated because it had not yet been accessed when the escalation occurred.

 Lock Escalation Thresholds

-- When a single Transact-SQL statement acquires at least 5,000 locks on a single table or index.
+A single Transact-SQL statement acquires at least 5,000 locks on a single nonpartitioned table or index.